hailelagi/hailelagi.com/content/writing/legos.md

 As we'll see the "backend" implementation of the data structure is not important, what we're focused on is providing an easy to use syntactic abstraction of a common datastructure.

-Here's a simplified version pull straight from [the rust book](https://doc.rust-lang.org/book/ch19-06-macros.html) of `vec!`:
+Here's a simplified version pulled straight from [the rust book](https://doc.rust-lang.org/book/ch19-06-macros.html) of `vec!`:

 ```rust
 #[macro_export]